TheRealKasumi/NikoLight/documentation/build.md

 At first the TesLight controller is based on an ESP32 microcontroller board, which is placed on a custom PCB.
 The ESP32 contains two Tensilica-LX6 cores, running at 80MHz or 240MHz.
 They come with 512kB of SRAM and 4MB of flash memory.
-Also, they have onboard WiFi (802.11bgn) as well as Bluetooth (classic and LE).
+Also, they have onboard Wi-Fi (802.11bgn) as well as Bluetooth (classic and LE).
 Hardware support for SPI, I2C, CAN, UART, etc. could be used in the future.
 Generally the board operates at the 3.3V level.
 It has a voltage regulator which will provide the 3.3V from the 5V, provided by the TesLight PCB.